 Prior to joining Great Plains, Morgan worked in commercial banking, business coaching and has owned his own business.
 He was named the 2013 Oklahoma Veteran Small Business Champion by the Small Business Administration and is a graduate of Leadership Lawton.
 Morgan is a Certified Public Accountant and a Certified Economic Development Finance Professional.

 Joelle Jolly has been employed at GPTC since 2005.
 She previously worked as the Employment Advisor at Great Plains.
 Joelle earned her bachelor’s degree at Colorado State University and her M. Ed in Educational Leadership from Southeastern Oklahoma State University.
 Prior to working at Great Plains, she served as the Senior Director of Operations at Marie Detty Youth and Family Services.
 Joelle is active in her church, an avid music lover, a supporter of local arts organizations, and is active in many civic and service organizations.

 Bill was originally employed at Great Plains as a Desktop Support (I.T.) instructor in 2010.
 He was previously employed in public education in Idaho.
 Bill earned his BBA from Baylor University and his Master of Education Leadership at Idaho State University.
 He is an accomplished photographer and a member of the Wichita Wild Light Photographic Society.
 He is active in his church at Elgin.

 John has been employed at Great Plains since 1990.
-Prior to serving as ACD Director John served as an Adult Coordinator and Computer Technician Instructor.
-He earned his Master of Education degree from the University of Central Oklahoma in 2001 after earning his BS degree from Cameron University.
+Prior to serving as ACD Director John served as ACD Assistant Director, Adult Coordinator, Computer Technician and Instructor.
+He earned his Master of Education degree from the University of Central Oklahoma in 2002 after earning his BS degree from Cameron University.
 John has served as president of the Lawton-Fort Sill United Way Board and remains active in many local, state and national organizations.